andersonfonseka/mock-server/README.md

 - <b>Foward mode</b>
 		- when it's on, intercepts a request, collects the response, and stores into fakeServer folder.
 		- when it's off, delivers the response from fakeServer folder.
+- <b>Header propagation</b> some calls needs to propagate information within http header such as: tokens, pagination, and so on.

 A service request by Postman